 What is the vascular system?

-waste matter.
-The lymph vessels carry lymphatic fluid (a clear, colorless fluid containing
+away tissue waste.
+The lymph vessels carry lymphatic fluid.
+This is a clear, colorless

-water and blood cells).
-The lymphatic system helps protect and maintain the fluid
+fluid made of water and blood cells.
+The lymphatic system helps protect and control

-environment of the body by filtering and draining lymph away from each region of the
+the fluid in the body.
+It does this by filtering and draining lymph away from each

 The vessels of the blood circulatory system are:

 Arteries.
-Blood vessels that carry oxygenated blood away from the heart to the body.
+These are blood vessels that carry oxygenated blood away from the heart to the body.

 Veins.
-Blood vessels that carry blood from the body back into the heart.
+These are blood vessels that carry blood from the body back into the heart.

 Capillaries.
-Tiny blood vessels between arteries and veins that distribute oxygen-rich
+These are tiny blood vessels between arteries and veins that distribute oxygen-rich

 blood to the body.